meghaarora2001/netflix-recommender/README.md

 ## Salient Features
   - Shows recommendations of media according to the input.
-  - It shows current top 10 movies and Tv series on Netflix.
+  - It shows current top 10 movies and Tv shows on Netflix.
   - Search for movies by genre.